Cancer Prevention? Make It a Party!

 A study published in The Lancet in February 2019, speculates that this increased incidence among younger adults is largely due to the ever-increasing obesity epidemic, while other research has identified a diet high in refined sugars and low in fiber as contributing to colorectal cancer risk.
 Little or no physical activity is also a contributing factor.

 So book your colonoscopy today.
-Let the expert gastroenterologists and staff at the Digestive Health Associates and Health Center Reno help you prevent colorectal cancer.
+Let the expert gastroenterologists like Dr. Sam Nourani and Dr. William Pfau at the Digestive Health Center in Reno, Nevada, help you prevent colorectal cancer.
 Give us a call or schedule an appointment online, then get that prep party organized!Back to "Blog"